In this article, delve into our MAJORITY review. Explore insights and opinions about its services, features, and alternatives.

 An NRO is less flexible than an NRE, and is better suited for longer stays.
 There are limits to how much money you can transfer back to your home country out of this account, but it can be a useful place to deposit money you earn in India.
 Any interest will be taxed by the Indian government.

 This type of account can only be opened in a foreign currency, so it isn’t particularly useful if you’re looking for an Indian account to use during your stay.

 Unlike a traditional bank account, an FCNR is a fixed deposit which pays regular interest.
 This makes it better suited as an investment, rather than a working account for your day-to-day needs.
 You must keep the account open for at least 1 year, but not more than 5 years.

-Which documents are acceptable as proof of address will depend on whether you’re applying for a resident or non-resident account.
+Which documents are acceptable will depend on whether you’re applying for a resident or non-resident account.